ICASA Number Migration Plan Project Update

 General ICASA Number Migration Plan Project Information

-Each active Subscriber Identity Module (“SIM”) on the Vodacom network is assigned a cell phone number or in technical terms, a MSISDN number.
+Each active Subscriber Identity Module (“SIM”) on the Vodacom network is assigned a “cell phone number” (an MSISDN number).
 MSISDN numbers are typically 10 digits in length e.g. 082 123 4567.
 Recently, a change has been made by the Independent Communications Authority of South Africa (“the Authority / ICASA”).
-This requires all Electronic Communications Networks Service (“ECNS”) and Electronic Communications Service Licensees (“ECS”) such as Vodacom, that provide SIM cards utilised by Machine Related Services (“MRS”) / M2M devices, to change both the MSISDN prefix from the traditional “082” or “072” to a completely new numbering range beginning with “096”.
+This requires all Electronic Communications Networks Service (“ECNS”) and Electronic Communications Service Licensees (“ECS”) such as Vodacom, that provide SIM cards utilised by Machine Related Services (“MRS”) / M2M/ IoT devices, to change both the MSISDN prefix from the traditional “082” or “072” to a completely new numbering range beginning with “096”.
 Additionally, the MSISDN will also change from a 10 digit to a 14 digit number structure, e.g. 096 020 1234 5678.
-The dramatic increase in the amount of M2M devices being deployed in South Africa as well as the expected growth in the market has necessitated that this new number range be created to meet this current and future demand for numbers.
+The dramatic increase in the amount of M2M/IoT devices being deployed in South Africa as well as the expected growth in the market has necessitated that this new number range be created to meet this current and future demand for numbers.

 We urge you to investigate whether this change will affect your business systems or services and to make the necessary changes in order to support the new number range.
 Vodacom will communicate your specific migration date once agreed with you in due course.